Cold pools, Breezes, and Monsoons: Propagating Convection over New Guinea: Discussion

+In the tropics, density currents operate not only through dry dynamics, such as mechanical lifting.
+Although environmental low-level wind shear is generally weaker than in the midlatitudes, the tropical oceans and the Maritime Continent feature very moist and warm boundary layers with strong conditional instability.
+This is reflected in our results , where the second mode shows sensitivity to SST perturbations(e.g., Figure~\ref{fig:Hov.Ywind.surface}) and depends on moist patches at the edges of density currents (e.g., Figure~\ref{fig:snap.Q2}).
+Therefore, tropical density currents, situated at more favorable altitudes within the moist boundary layer, are particularly effective at tapping into its energy and working in concert with \textit{moist thermodynamics} to sustain convective offshore propagation.

-Using propagation speed alone to distinguish between gravity waves and density currents, however, may overlook important factors such as topographic effects, faster jumping process, the interaction between different types of density currents, and the influence of background winds.
-Notably, sharp sloped terrain can significantly accelerate the descending gust front of density currents, and with the assistance of katabatic winds, can easily impart an initial offshore propagation speed exceeding 8 m s$^{-1}$.
+Using propagation speed alone to distinguish between gravity waves and density currents, however, may overlook important factors such as topographic effects, rapid jump process around 8 m s$^{-1}$ by sea breeze–cold pool–land breeze interference, the interaction between different types of density currents, and the influence of background winds.
+Notably, steeply sloped terrain can significantly accelerate the descending gust front of density currents, and with the assistance of nighttime katabatic winds, can impart an initial offshore propagation speed ranging from 8 to 11 m s$^{-1}$ (Figure \ref{fig:clim.Feb.Aug.mtn}a).